Main concepts

 Tasking orders

 To request a satellite or an aircraft to capture your designated area with certain criteria, such as processing levels and data specifications, place a tasking order.
-After you choose a collection and place an order, a request will be made to task a satellite to get fresh geospatial data and deliver it to your storage.
+After you choose a collection and create an order, a request will be made to task a satellite to get fresh geospatial data and deliver it to your storage.

 Arrow inline-icon To discover different collections, see Tasking collections.